highbee2810/HNG_INTERNSHIP/stage one/README.md

 # Stage one task: Documentation
-## create a log file in /var/log/user_management.log
+## Create a log file in /var/log/user_management.log
 ```
 sudo touch /var/log/user_management.log
 ```
-## create a file to save password in /var/secure/user_passwords.txt
+## Create a file to save password in /var/secure/user_passwords.txt
 ```
 sudo touch /var/secure/user_passwords.txt
 ```
-## create the create_users.sh that will read the text file that contain the employee's names and groups
+## Create the create_users.sh that will read the text file that contain the employee's names and groups
 ```
 vi create_users.sh
 ```